svilkata/computer_store/README.md

 * Important notes before starting testing:
   - first, disable in the class AppSeedInit.java  the @PostConstrict annotated method beginInit()
   - second, copy the real CLOUDINARY_SECRET in the application.yml in the test section // or other option is to set Enviromental Variables for every test class manually
-* For testing - do not use columnDefinition @Column(name = "more_info", columnDefinition = "TEXT") - (in the ItemEntity class for field moreInfo, I removed the columnDefinition so that the in-memory HyperSQL grammar is satisfied)
+* For testing - do not use columnDefinition @Column(name = "more_info", columnDefinition = "TEXT") - (in the ItemEntity class for field moreInfo, I removed the columnDefinition so that the in-memory HyperSQL / H2 grammar is satisfied)
 * Testing with BasketServiceTest.java  - test each method separately as I am using @Transactional to re-enable the Hibernate session

 ### Pageable and sorted
-* Server-side rendering implementation on the computers - с обикновен контролер и в Thymeleaf модела
+* Server-side rendering implementation on the computers - with @Controller and in the Thymeleaf model
 * Default page size 3
-* Sorting by sellingPrice ascending
+* Default sorting by sellingPrice ascending

 ### Host the application in a cloud environment
 * //TODO: